Exact Answer: Within Three to Four Hours

 Why Does It Take A While To Find Out Your PCT Results?

 When you ask for a PCT test, you will be instructed to get a blood sample test.
-The test will be usually performed in the hospital.
+The test will be performed in the hospital.
 You don’t require any sort of preparation for this test.

 A professional will come and take a sample of your blood from your any of your arm vein.
 Small needles are uses, and they are inserted into the veins to collect a small amount of blood in a vial or a small test tube.
 This test takes about five minutes.
 There are no risks involved regarding PCT.